 After gawking at the price tag again and doing the math, MacGyver kicked in.
 I downloaded the Peloton app to my iPad, free at the time, and investigated.
-Currently, Peloton offers almost 4,000 on-demand rides, ranging from 5 minutes to 75 minutes.
+Currently, Peloton offers more than 5,000 on-demand rides, ranging from 5 minutes to 75 minutes.
 Additionally, you can find about eleven live classes on any given day, beginning at 6:00 am and as late as 8:30 pm.
 You can also take Encore Rides, basically “live” re-airings of rides.
 My favorite rides are Rock Rides, 80’s rides, HIIT and Tabata.
 A cool new feature allows you to search on-demand rides by playlists.
 Beyond the Ride includes live and on-demand yoga classes, stretching, toning, and strength classes.

 After reading review after review on my trusted Amazon.com, I found a bike, with few bells and whistles, yet hundreds of recent positive reviews.
 Over a year later, I have no complaints.

 I proudly installed it myself, which took about 30 minutes.
 I chose the Sunny Health and Fitness bike, with a flywheel and belt like the Peloton, over the chain link version.
 This bike cost me just over $300, so upfront I am saving almost $1700, on the bike alone.
 As for the Sunny bike, initially, I had some issues with the seat, as it kept tilting.
 I contacted the manufacturer and they promptly sent me a new one.
 Turns out, I just didn’t have the seat tight enough and fixed it easily.
 Some reviewers discussed the uncomfortable seat, however, I’m rarely seated on the bike longer than a minute or so before I am up out of the saddle again, and have no problem with the original seat provided.

 *UPDATE: Sunny now carries a newer version of my bike, described above, but includes the addition of dual pedals (standard cage and SPD).
 In my opinion, this feature alone is worth the little bit of extra money (that you would spend on pedals anyway) and saves you the inconvenience and time of switching out the pedals.